ZhaoQi99/drf-access-key/README.md

 ## Settings

-Settings are configurable in `settings.py` in the scope `ACCESS_KEY_DEFAULTS`.
+Settings are configurable in `settings.py` in the scope `ACCESS_KEY_SETTINGS`.
 You can override any setting, otherwise the defaults below are used.

 ```python
 ACCESS_KEY_DEFAULTS: Dict[str, Any] = {